KILL(2) - phpMan

 process group whose ID is -pid.

-formed; this can be used to check for the existence of a process ID or
+checks are still performed; this can be used to check for the existence

-For a process to have permission to send a signal it must either be
+For a process to have permission to send a signal, it must either be

-effective user ID of the sending process must equal the real or saved
+the sending process must equal the real or saved set-user-ID of the

 RETURN VALUE